chevah/geck/content/python.rst

         """
         Single line docstring.
         """
+        code_starts_here()

     class SomeClass(ParentClass):
         """
-        Quick explanation of the role of this class.
+        Quick explanation of the role of this class which is a bit long so we wrap it.

         More details to follow in long paragraphs.
+        """

+        def method_starts_here(self):
+          """
+          Something here.
           """

 * Class members or instance members can be documented inline using the following syntax.